 10. Call your mother (that's my mother’s suggestion).
 Find out from her about your family history.
 Heart disease runs in families.
 Find out exactly what type of heart disease your family has and discuss it with your doctor.

 You might also like:Women, do you know the warning signs of a heart attack?
-UK Gill Heart Institute Announces New Director of Women’s Heart Health Behind the Blue Examines Women's Heart Health With Dr. Gretchen Wells, Gail Cohen
+How to make a heart-healthy grocery list Behind the Blue Examines Women's Heart Health With Dr. Gretchen Wells, Gail Cohen

 Gill Heart & Vascular Institute–Good Samaritan

 Gill Heart & Vascular Institute - Maxwell